albert752/TCGI-Practice-Memos/README.md

 Here you will finds all my memos for the different practices of UPCs TCGI course.
 Do not hesitate to open issues with your doubts.

 ## Index
-Here you'll find a link to all the memos, **some practices may have been done but not listed here, check the folders above**:
+Here you'll find a link to all the memos:

 * [Practice 1](https://github.com/albert752/TCGI-Practice-Memos/tree/master/P1)
 * [Practice 2](https://github.com/albert752/TCGI-Practice-Memos/tree/master/P2)